 5. Poor quality asphalt:

-When property owners hires a paving contractor for their paving project, they tend to trust the contractor blindly when it comes to asphalt quality.
+When property owners hire a paving contractor for a sealcoating or just asphalt maintenance, they tend to trust the contractor blindly when it comes to asphalt quality.
 However, not all asphalt is the same.
-Contractors often use recycled material in different proportions with fresh asphalt.
-A high percentage of recycled content can lead to poor quality asphalt paving.
-This most likely will lead to a call back from the client complaining about how terrible their new driveway looks and no reputable contractor wants to receive these types of calls!
+Contractors often use recycled asphalt material in different proportions with fresh asphalt.
+A high percentage of recycled content can lead to poor quality paving.
+This most likely will lead to a call back from the client complaining about how terrible their new recycled asphalt driveway looks and no reputable contractor wants to receive these types of calls!